alexsvintsov/hudl-tech-task/README.md

 brew install allure
 ```

-* To work properly, the tests also require the **credentials.txt** file to be put in the root directory of the test project.
+* To work properly, the tests also require the **credentials.json** file to be put in the root directory of the test project.
 It must contain the following data in JSON format:

 ```
 {